 If you want to learn a bit more about this great paddle see Turnip Rock – Five Things to Know.

 Tip of the Thumb Heritage Water Trail – If your in for a long multi-day paddle consider taking this well-marked route along the shore of the Thumb.
 At 103 miles it offers an excellent opportunity to see the rocky shores along Lake Huron to the tranquil waters of Wild Fowl Bay.
+The trail is considered one of the best places to kayak in Michigan.
 There are 44 marked access points along the trail to start or end your quest.

 Use Safe Leave-No-Trace Principles on the Water